| Why this crazy machine:

 not "buy" a sidecar that is made for either of these types of

+races.
 As I thought through how to build a new Pikes Peak

 sidecar AND a new Dakar sidecar, it slowly became clear that deep down